 A court case that may invalidate controversial changes to immigration rules has had two developments this week.
 The case, which challenges changes that the Department of Homeland Security (DHS) made to the “public charge rule,” is one of several that have been brought asking courts to review the policy.

-The Medicare Rights Center mourns the passing of our distinguished Board Member, Gerry Goodrich, whose lifetime commitment to excellence in health care and dedication to Medicare Rights have helped increase access to affordable health care for older adults, people with disabilities, and their communities.
-Our heartfelt condolences to Gerry’s wife, […]
+The Medicare Rights Center mourns the passing of Gerry Goodrich, our distinguished Board Member, who served on the Board from 2015 -2020.
+His lifetime commitment to excellence in health care and dedication to Medicare Rights have helped increase access to affordable health care for older adults, people with disabilities, and their communities.
+Gerry Goodrich […]